You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 Can I Use an eSIM as a Hotspot for Other Devices?

 Yes, in most cases you can.
 Once your eSIM is active and you have mobile data, you can turn on hotspot from your phone and connect other devices — just like regular mobile data sharing.
+However, sharing your data connection via hotspot can impact your phone’s battery life, so it’s important to monitor battery usage when tethering.

 But there’s a catch.
 Not all travel eSIMs allow hotspot usage.
 Some providers limit sharing or reduce speed when you connect multiple devices.
 Always check the plan details before buying.